mitoi/sedo/README.md

 7. Ability to view your Job Postings ✅
 8. Ability to view bids ❌
 9. Ability to choose one bid and see that's person phone number ❌
+10. Ability to filter jobs by category ✅